AlexS2106/thunder_island/README.md

 # thunder_island
-An unprofessional website of passion for me practising of website design and coding and it keeps my stuff in one place.
+An unprofessional website of passion that keeps all my stuff in one place.